Wall Street drops back to lowest since 2020 as fear returns

-NEW YORK (AP) — Stocks are back to falling on Wall Street Thursday as worries about a possible recession and rising bond yields put the squeeze back on markets.
+Stocks are back to falling on Wall Street as worries about a possible recession and rising bond yields put the squeeze back on markets.

-The S&P 500 was 2.9% lower in afternoon trading and dropped to its lowest level since late 2020 earlier in the morning.
-The washout has the index on track to erase its big rally from a day before.
+The S&P 500 fell 2.1%, reaching its lowest level since late 2020.
+The washout erased the index’s gains in a big rally the day before.
 That’s when forceful moves by the Bank of England to get suddenly spiking U.K. yields under control led to a global burst of relief among investors.

+The Dow Jones Industrial Average fell 1.5% and the Nasdaq composite lost 2.8%.
+The Russell 2000 index of smaller companies dropped 2.4%.

+The major indexes are on pace for a weekly loss to wind up what has been a dismal month for Wall Street.
+With one day left in September, the benchmark S&P 500 is down about 8% for the month.

 Stocks fell as Treasury yields climbed and raised the pressure on markets.
-The yield on the 10-year Treasury was at 3.77% in afternoon trading, up from 3.73% late Wednesday.
-It had been above 3.85% earlier in the morning.
+The yield on the 10-year Treasury rose to 3.77% from 3.73% late Wednesday.
+It had been above 3.85% in morning trading.

 A stronger-than-expected report on the U.S. jobs market bolstered expectations for the Fed to keep raising rates and hold them at high levels for a while, potentially through 2023.